microsoft/promptflow/docs/how-to-guides/develop-a-tool/create-cascading-tool-inputs.md

   description: This is my tool with multi-layer cascading inputs
   type: python
 ```
-Inputs will enable in a cascading way based on selections.
+Inputs will be enabled in a cascading way based on selections.